lovespotify/lovespotify.github.io/models.md

 * [Neural Networks](#Neural-Networks)

 ## Linear Regression
+We fit a multiple linear regression model to the training set using the `OLS` function to find a training set R^2 of 0.0051 and testing set R^2 of 0.046.

+Interestingly, the R^2 score of testing set is greater than training set, suggesting that ---------------.
+The top variables with the greatest magnitudes include "danceability," "duration," and "time signature," around 0.05-0.06, which is very low.
+Thus, based on the R^2 scores and examination of the coefficients, it appears that there is little correlation between the predictor variables and similarity score.

+We then try both LASSO and Ridge regularization to improve predictions and help features selection.
+We use `RidgeCV` function, yielding training set R^2 of

 ## Decision Trees
 We use the `DecisionTreeRegressor` function to construct decision trees of various depth and compare their cross-validation score performance after 5-fold cross-validation.
 Similar to the Linear Regression results above, we found no correlation between the predictor variables from Spotify API and the similarity score provided by the Million Song Dataset.
 Our graph demonstrating the changes in accuracy for different decision tree depths is below: